SKILLS TRANSMITTED BY GRANDMASTER HO FATT NAM FOR COMBAT AND DAILY LIFE

 If I were asked to name the one exercise that led to my kungfu “enlightenment”, including in combat application, it would be “One-Finger Shooting Zen”.

-More importantly, the techniques required to apply One-Finger Zen and Tiger Claw for dim-mak and chin-na are actually very simple; it is the skills that are crucial in implementing dim-mak and chin-na, the two highest levels of combat.
+More importantly, the techniques required to apply One-Finger Zen and Tiger Claw for dim-mark and chin-na are actually very simple; it is the skills that are crucial in implementing dim-mark and chin-na, the two highest levels of combat.
 This kungfu “enlightenment” opened up “enlightenment” in many areas of daily living.
-Whether a salesman earns 2,000 euros a month or 20,00 euros a month depends on his skills, not on his techniques, which are probably the same in both cases.
+Whether a salesman earns 2,000 euros a month or 20,000 euros a month depends on his skills, not on his techniques which are probably the same in both cases.

-The skills acquired in the three different arts -- One-Finger Shooting Zen, Taming Tiger and Thirty Punches – are quite different.
+The skills acquired in the three different arts -- One-Finger Shooting Zen, Taming Tiger (the skill, not the set) and Thirty Punches – are quite different.

 In One-Finger Shooting Zen, the skills are letting energy to flow and consolidating energy into internal force.
 In Taming Tiger the skill is to strengthen the fingers, in a more physical way, to use as tiger-claws in chin-na.
 In Thirty Punches the skill is to explode force from the dan tian.